Persian Cossack Brigade: Origin, purpose and makeup

-The Cossack Brigade was formed by Nasir al-Din Shah in 1879, using as a model the Caucasian Cossack regiments of the Imperial Russian Army which had impressed him when travelling through southern Russia in 1878.
+The Cossack Brigade was formed by Naser al-Din Shah in 1879, using as a model the Caucasian Cossack regiments of the Imperial Russian Army which had impressed him when travelling through southern Russia in 1878.
+During his trip to Europe in 1878–1879, the shah had stayed in Yerevan, where a party of Cossacks had escorted him and the rest of the Iranian court across Russian Armenia.
+Naser al-Din expressed much admiration for the colorful uniforms of the Cossacks along with their skilled horsemanship and their talents with their guns and shashkas (the type of sword favored by the Cossacks).
+In Tiflis, Naser al-Din asked Grand Duke Mikhail, the Governor-General of the Caucasus, for Russian assistance in settling up a Cossack unit in Iran.
+In turn, the Grand Duke Mikhail passed along the request to Emperor Alexander II in St. Petersburg, where it was approved.
 Together with a Swedish-trained and officered gendarmerie, the Cossack Brigade came to comprise the most effective military force available to the Iranian crown in the years prior to World War I.

-In spite of its name the Brigade was not a typical Cossack force as employed in the neighbouring Russian Empire.
+In spite of its name the brigade was not a typical Cossack force as employed in the neighbouring Russian Empire.
 The Cossack regiments of the Imperial Russian Army were based on a feudal-style system under which military service was given in return for long-term grants of land.
 By contrast the Persian Cossack Brigade was recruited on a conventional basis, from a mix of volunteers and conscripts.
 Neither did it have the status of a guards unit.
 However, it closely resembled a true Cossack-style cavalry unit.
-Late 19th century photographs (see example below} show Russian style uniforms, in contrast to the indigenous dress of other Persian forces at the time.
+Late 19th century photographs (see example below) show Russian style uniforms, in contrast to the indigenous dress of other Iranian forces at the time.